DiegelD/CarND-MPC-Project/README.md

 	}
 ```
  ### 2.2 Tuning
- To make the results of the tuning visable plot, figure 2.1, is unsed.
+ To make the results of the tuning visible plot, figure 2.1, is used.
 The CTE gradient shows a steady and fast changing error in the system.
-An further tweak of the related costfunction could smoothen the behaviour.
-Anyhow the car is most of the time quiet stabel with out big steering intervention, if thery are happening the transistion is smooth and never steep, thats positiv.
-In a further tuning the last small shakings between the 100 - 130 predictions scould be more adjused.
-Last but not least the car never stops and the velocity is ocelating in the upper third between 50-90 mph anyhow with steep changs.
+A further tweak of the related cost-function could smoothen the behavior.
+Anyhow the car is most of the time quite stable with out big steering intervention, if they are happening the transition is smooth and never steep, thats positiv.
+In a further tuning the last small shakings between the 100 - 130 predictions should be more adjusted.
+Last but not least the car never stops and the velocity is oscillating in the upper third between 50-90 mph anyhow with steep changes.
 If desired in further tuning this could also be more adjust.

 <figure>
  <img src="./img/Plot1_Round.png" width="850" alt="data amout plot" />